Barkhausen-Institut/hermespy/docssource/getting_started.rst

 This section outlines how to use HermesPy as a command line tool and provides some reference examples to get new users accustomed with the process of configuring scenarios.

-Once HermesPy is installed within any python environment, users may call the command line interface by executing the command ``hermes`` in both Linux and Windows command line terminals.
+Once HermesPy is installed within any Python environment, users may call the command line interface by executing the command ``hermes`` in both Linux and Windows command line terminals.
 Consult :doc:`/api/hermespy.bin.hermes` for a detailed description of all available command line options.